-Prerequisites: Engl 101 3 hours lecture weekly
+Prerequisites: C or better in Engl 101 3 hours lecture weekly

 Introduction to study of literature; short story, poetry, drama, and novel; further training in expository writing resulting from close reading and analysis of literature.
 Strong emphasis on student writing.